top of page

 AND

-Social Impact Agile began in 2016 under the name of positive impact management philosophy, applied to the areas of Corporate Social Responsibility by Rocío Briceño, later changing the name to Agile in Social Impact.
+Social Impact Agile began in 2016 under the name of management philosophy with positive impact, applied to the areas of Corporate Social Responsibility by Rocío Briceño, later changing the name to Agility in Social Impact when he started working with projects in the public sector and NGOs.

-In 2018, Rocío carried out consultancies for the Inter-American Development Bank, IDB and mentioned the subject of what she has been working on in several conversations with the team.
+In 2018 Rocío carried out some consultancies for the Inter-American Development Bank IDB and mentioned the subject of what she has been working on in several conversations with people she knows working there.

-In 2019 Alistair Cockburn joins the movement and gives it the impetus that was needed to form a team commitment since as a co-creator of agility he had been making efforts in multiple industries.
+In 2019 Alistair Cockburn joins the movement and gives it the impulse that it was needed to build a team commitment since as a co-creator of agile I had been making efforts in multiple industries.

-Gerardo Blitzer, had been working on social projects for many years and in 2019 decided to join together to contribute his knowledge in foundations and social work in Argentina.
+Gerardo Blitzer, had been working on social projects for many years and in 2019 he decided to join to contribute his knowledge in foundations and social work in Argentina.

-In August 2019, a meeting of friends was held, in which Ernesto Mondelo, at that time, director of an education program in project management for development at the IDB, and Ricardo Sanchez, at that time, a consultant for the IDB.
+In August 2019, a meeting of friends was held, in which Ernesto Mondelo, at that time the director of an education program in project management for development at the IDB, and Ricardo Sanchez, at that time a consultant for the IDB, also decided to participate.

 Sponsorships and Support